mendersoftware/mender-docs/03.Artifacts/04.Modifying-a-disk-image/docs.md

 Now you can modify the rootfs file systems in the paths `/mnt/rootfs1` and `/mnt/rootfs2`.
-When finished, please remember to unmount so that the changes are written back to the storage image, like the following:
+When finished, please remember to unmount so that the changes are written back to the disk image, like the following:

 ```
 sudo umount /mnt/rootfs1 && sudo umount /mnt/rootfs2